jackbradyeng/hardware_price_tracker/README.md

 }
 ```

-This replaced the previous approach of one bespoke mapper class per product and price point type.

 ### Centralised Constants

 All magic values are defined in a `/constants/` package rather than scattered through the codebase.
-This includes CSS selectors, vendor URLs, database table and sequence names, and CRON expressions.
+This includes CSS selectors, vendor URLs, database table/sequence names, JDBC batch size, and CRON expressions.
 Adapting to a vendor site change means updating one file.

 ---